developerdeepak25/MERN_pinterest_clone/README.md

 ![18 01 2024_16 20 05_REC](https://github.com/developerdeepak25/MERN_pinterest_clone/assets/88885917/b846a7ac-8f0d-49fa-b283-094c3da5e9a3)

-- Also don't forgot to add '/pinterest_clone' add the end of the string
+- Also don't forgot to add '/pinterest_clone' at the end of the string

 **Step 5**